 Context

 Some recommendation and search requests allow you to use a context whose attributes will be used when building a filter.
-For example, you can recommend items in context of an item or items currently in the basket; or in context of the client who created the basket.
+For example, you can recommend items in context of an item or items currently in the basket; or in context of the profile which created the basket.

 This allows you to build dynamic filters instead of using hardcoded values, resulting increased personalization of your recommendations.